By A.J. Drenth

 Kierkegaard also highlights Four’s deep-felt need to identify their purpose, to “get clear about what I must do.”
 In other words, their search for self is also a search for a vocation, one which can serve as a reliable vehicle for self-expression.
 Indeed, without a suitable means of expressing their ideas, feelings, or insights, Fours are apt to feel dissatisfied and incomplete, concerned that no one will ever see or understand them for who they really are.
 Some may even fear that they will go to the grave having never been understood by anyone, thus imbuing their quest with a sense of urgency.

 The mission of the Enneagram 4 can thus be seen as marked by two primary goals: self-understanding and self-expression.
-The former is in large part an introverted (I) objective, while the latter entails a translation of their inner world into an extraverted (E) form.
+As elaborated in our post, The Introvert’s Dilemma, the former is in large part an introverted (I) objective, while the latter entails a translation of their inner world into an extraverted (E) form.
 Both elements are necessary in order for the Four to feel psychologically whole and satisfied.

 Enneagram Type 4: 4w3 vs. 4w5